BlankTuber/EasterEggHunt2025/README.md

 "Craftsman," the blueprints addressed him, "your hands can create what others can only imagine.
 In Constructia, you must build to advance."

-Before him appeared a wall of shadowy emblems—team sigils from across the realm with their defining features obscured, leaving only their distinctive silhouettes.
+Before him appeared a wall of shadowy emblems, team sigils from across the realm with their defining features obscured, leaving only their distinctive silhouettes.

 "A true builder recognizes forms even in shadow," instructed the blueprints.
 "Identify each team from their emblematic outline."

 The Craftsman studied each shadowy logo, noting the distinctive shapes that identified different football teams from throughout the kingdom.

-*[Challenge: Football Team Guesser from Shadow Emblems]*
+_[Challenge: Football Team Guesser from Shadow Emblems]_

 As he named the final team, the Craftsman felt a pull toward another champion's realm.
 His blueprints displayed descriptive clues about a hidden location, while elsewhere, coordinates appeared for the Navigator.
 A magical pathway opened between their provinces.

 "Your knowledge of places and descriptions will guide another's path," the blueprints explained.
 "The Navigator knows where to look through coordinates, while you know what to seek through description."

-*[Convergence Challenge: Geocaching - Craftsman has descriptive clues from "the craftsman found this here", Navigator has coordinates]*
+_[Convergence Challenge: Geocaching - Craftsman has descriptive clues from "the craftsman found this here", Navigator has coordinates]_

 After the shared geocaching challenge, the Craftsman encountered a series of dots and dashes etched into stone, pulsing with a rhythmic pattern.
 Though unfamiliar with the code itself, he noticed that nearby was a key showing how certain patterns corresponded to letters.